-To the Directors of Greater Sudbury Utilities Inc. / Services Publics du Grand Sudbury Inc.
+To the Directors of Greater Sudbury Utilities Inc./Services Publics du Grand Sudbury Inc.

-We have audited the accompanying consolidated financial statements of Greater Sudbury Utilities Inc. / Services Publics du Grand Sudbury Inc. and its subsidiaries, which comprise the consolidated balance sheet as at December 31, 2012 and the consolidated statements of operations and deficit and cash flows for the year then ended, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Greater Sudbury Utilities Inc./ Services Publics du Grand Sudbury Inc., which comprise the balance sheet as at December 31, 2013 and the statements of operations and deficit and cash flows for the year then ended, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.